apad010/Euromoney.RecruitmentTest/README.md

 One of the things we do at Euromoney is publish and manage content.
 This assignment is to analyse text, detecting and filtering negative words.

-- This assignment takes between 30 minutes and an hour.
+- This assignment takes 1-2 hours.
 - [NUnit](http://www.nunit.org) and [Moq](http://code.google.com/p/moq), references have been added using [NuGet](http://nuget.codeplex.com/) Packages.

 ## Task requirements